gislab-augsburg/ckanext-clamav/README.md

     ckanext.clamav.timeout = 120

     # Writable directory for tmp files used to prevent timeout error while scanning file stream.
+    # If not defined, workaround to prevent timeout error will be skipped.
     ckanext.clamav.write_dir = /your/writable/directory